gbadamosi107/configure-ad/README.md

 </p><br>

 <p>
 Last, to verify that normal users can log in to Client-1, we will use a script to generate thousands of users.
 Next, log in to DC-1 as jane_admin.
 Open PowerShell_ISE as an administrator and input the script.
-We will select one of the users from the script and log in to Client-1, as a normal user, using his credentials.
+Select one of the users from the script and log in to Client-1, as a normal user, using his credentials.
 </p>
 <br />